Louisiana Mesothelioma Lawyer

 - Morton Salt Company, Weeks Island

-Louisiana Asbestos Laws
+Louisiana’s Asbestos Laws

 The Louisiana Department of Environmental Quality is responsible for administering asbestos regulations and ensuring federal rules are followed.
-Rules require the state and department to be notified before any work is done with asbestos.
-This includes building renovations and abatement projects.
-The work can only be done by professionals trained and certified to work with asbestos; also, any friable asbestos that is removed must be wetted and disposed of in a licensed waste facility.
+Rules require the state and department to be notified before any work with asbestos, including building renovations and abatement projects.

 Statute of Limitations